rodfer0x80/GoLife/README.md

 # gameOfLife
-Golang implementation of Conway's Game of Life
+Conway's Game of Life in Golang

 ### Design features
 * 2D grid of square cells